 How to Grow Potatoes in a Bag

-Once you have a bag for your potatoes, fill the bottom with a couple of inches of soil and compost mix and plant your seed potatoes.
+Once you have a bag for your potatoes, fill the bottom with a couple of inches (5 cm.) of soil and compost mix and plant your seed potatoes.
 Fill with just enough medium to cover the tops of the tubers.
-Keep the soil mix evenly moist and cover the sprouted potato greens with compost mix as they come up.
+Keep the soil mix evenly moist and cover the sprouted potato greens with a compost mix as they come up.

 Keep them covered and unroll the burlap as the soil level rises.
 Once the soil is at the top of the bag, allow the plants to flower and die back and then dump out the contents so you can pick through and get all the spuds.
 You can also harvest young spuds early in the process.
 Growing potatoes in bags is a simple, no-fuss method that yields more potatoes and causes less harvest damage.